Cleta Mitchell: Legal work and conservative activism

 In 2018, McClatchyDC reported that Mitchell, as a longtime lawyer for the NRA, had previously expressed concerns about the NRA's close ties to Russia and the possibility that Russia had been funneling cash through the NRA into Donald Trump's 2016 presidential campaign.
 Mitchell denied ever having expressed such concerns.
 Mitchell's name was included in a list of people that Democrats on the U.S. House Intelligence Committee sought to interview in connection with the committee's investigation into Russian interference in the 2016 election.

 Mitchell was the trustee of EPA administrator Scott Pruitt's legal defense fund.
 As trustee of that fund, she sought donations to the fund by individuals who had interests before the EPA.
 In 2019, she represented Stephen Bannon's nonprofit, Citizens of the American Republic.

 Mitchell was a staunch opponent of public health measures implemented at the state and local levels to halt the spread of COVID-19.

 She has served as legal counsel for the National Republican Senatorial Committee, the National Republican Congressional Committee, and the National Rifle Association of America.
 She has represented Sen. Elizabeth Dole (R-NC), Sen. Jim Inhofe (R-OK), Sen. David Vitter (R-LA), Sen. Gordon Smith (R-OR), Sen. Jim DeMint (R-SC), Sen. Roy Blunt (R-MO), Sen. Marco Rubio (R-FL), Sen. Pat Toomey (R-PA), Sen. Kelly Ayotte (R-NH), and Rep. Tom Cole (R-OK).

 She is on the boards of numerous conservative organizations, including the Bradley Foundation which has given $6.5 million to Project Veritas, the National Rifle Association (NRA) (where she has also been a lawyer), and the Republican National Lawyers Association, of which she is a former president.
 As a board member of the American Conservative Union (ACU), Mitchell played a major role in efforts to expel GOProud (a pro-gay rights Republican group) from the Conservative Political Action Conference (CPAC), a major annual right-wing convention organized by the ACU.

+Susan Collins Bribery Allegations

+When a bribery scheme orchestrated by a defense contractor was exposed in 2019, Mitchell is alleged to have participated in the cover-up.
+In an email released in civil litigation related to the scandal, Mitchell suggested that the shell company used to facilitate the scheme begin to make donations that would make it seem like a "legitimate" nonprofit.